JaydenMao102/MetaboConverter/README.md

 # MetaboConverter

 A Python package that allows users to view and analyze Excel sheets through a GUI.
+Please check files under Docs folder for more information

 ## Installation
 Make sure your system has python installed, to check, open terminal, and type